by Viviana Dominguez, Chief Conservator, ArtConservatorsLab.com

 ate through the canvas

-Removing fiber markers scribbles with a solvent rolled
+Removing fiber markers scribbles with a solvent rolled with cottons swabs |

 We then cleaned the overall surface with special conservation dry sponges.
 Mechanical methods, such as scalpels, were used to remove scribbles painted on the surface.
 Solubility tests were needed in order to determine the appropriate aqueous cleaning solution for the removal of the more sturdy painted tags and the over-paint.
 In many areas, a solvent-gel solution was also necessary.